deepakunni3/bosc-review-of-reviews/ROR-README.md

 ## 3. Ensure necessary privileges on EasyChair

 Ensure that you have the necessary privileges on EasyChair.
+Typically this involves being made the 'Track Chair' for the conference on EasyChair.

-You should be able to:
+Once you are a Track Chair you should be able to:

 - Bulk download reviews from EasyChair
 - Edit existing reviews on EasyChair